marcomoroni/azucena/DEV_NOTES.md

 Similar to `cmp_enemy_health`, but it also handles potions.
 After getting hit, player has immunity for a little while.

+### `HurtComponent`

+Add this component if the entity hurts something.
+Add a tag as a parameter when initialising this component: this tag correspont to which entities will be hurt.
+By default, this component does not hurt, you need to use `setActive(true)` to activate it.

+For now it can only handle one tag.

 ### `ButtonComponent`

 This component handles the different states of button (highlight, select).